logcossin/ForReport/lacto_BUSCO.md

 ----
 * Dihydrofolate reductase is analyzed fragmented in most of the *L. fermentum* genomes.
 * The average length of genes analzyed as complete (166.6 aa) or fragmented (166.8 aa) is almost the same.
-* BUSCO marker gene completeness is assessed by HMM profile align scores and length and if found to be fragmented, the BUSCO matches have proper scores but not the alignment lengths to the BUSCO profile.
 * The average alignment length of genes analzyed as complete (75.4 aa) was higher than fragmented (59.0 aa).

 ----